MicroStrategy/rest-api-docs/docs/common-workflows/monitor-and-manage-cube-caches.md

       "id": "string",
       "name": "string",
       "currentUsage": 0,
-      "capacity": 0 //Capacity just for project level, not for user level }
+      "capacity": 0 // Capacity just for project level, not for user level }
   ]
 }